Once nearly extinct, trumpeter swans are making their graceful return to Almonte | CBC News

 Majestic birds spotted in large numbers along Mississippi River, delighting locals

-A small town west of Ottawa could be turning into a wintering hot spot for the stately trumpeter swan.
+A small community west of Ottawa could be turning into a wintering hot spot for the stately trumpeter swan.

 The once nearly extinct bird has rebounded in numbers across Ontario thanks to the hard work of dedicated volunteers.

-Now, residents of Almonte, Ont., are enjoying the musical stylings of a flock that has taken a liking to the calm, shallow waters of the Mississippi River.
+Now, residents of Almonte are enjoying the musical stylings of a flock that has taken a liking to the calm, shallow waters of the Mississippi River.

+Larry Maynard lives next door and has been enjoying the company of at least 13 swans, including four cygnets.

-Catherine Sykes has lived along the river for over 30 years and says she can't get enough.
+Catherine Sykes has lived along the river for more than 30 years and said she can't get enough.

 "I love the sound!" she beamed, describing the arrival of a large group of the noisy birds the previous day.
 "I was having a nap and all I could hear was the racket.